deenamanick/java-courses/Basic-of-java.md

      byte byteVar;

 ## 3. boolean Data Type
 The boolean data type represents a logical value that can be either true or false.

 It plays a central role in decision-making processes, such as in if,while and for statements, and in logical operations.

 ### Syntax:
      boolean booleanVar;

 ## 4.char

 Although "char" is the first four characters of the "Character" term, the char type in Java is used to store non-negative integers with the two-byte size.It is also used to represent for a Unicode character because in nature, each character corresponds to a specific number.
 (This number is understood as the code of character.)

 ## Syntax:
    char charVar;

 ## 5.short

 short is data type for the purpose of representing a two-byte integer (16 bits), including negative integer.

    The smallest value is -32,768 (-2^15) and the largest value is 32,767 (2^15 -1).
 Default value is 0.

 ## Syntax:
    short shortVar;
 ## 6.int

 int data type is used to represent an integer with the size of 4 bytes (32 bits).

 The smallest value: -2,147,483,648 (-2^31)

 The largest value: 2,147,483,647 (2^31 -1)

 Default value:0.

  ## Syntax

       int intVar;

 ## 7.long

  The long data type is a 64-bit signed two’s complement integer.
 It is used when an int is not large enough to hold a value, offering a much broader range.

 ## Syntax

     long longVar;

 ## 8.float

 The float data type is a single-precision 32-bit IEEE 754 floating-point.
-Use a float (instead of double) if you need to save memory in large arrays of floating-point numbers.
+Use a float if you need to save memory in large arrays of floating-point numbers.
 The size of the float data type is 4 bytes (32 bits).

 ## sysntax

    float floatVar;

 ## 9.Double

 The double data type is a double-precision 64-bit IEEE 754 floating-point.
 For decimal values, this data type is generally the default choice.
 The size of the double data type is 8 bytes or 64 bits.

 ## Syntax

      double doubleVar;
 ________________________________________________________________________________________________________________________

   # Chapter 3

   ##    if else statement in java

   ##    1.if statment